 Early History of the Alason family

-Another 83 words (6 lines of text) covering the years 1296 and 1314 are included under the topic Early Alason History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alason research.
+Another 42 words (3 lines of text) covering the years 1296 and 1314 are included under the topic Early Alason History in all our PDF Extended History products and printed products wherever possible.

 Alason Spelling Variations

 Historical recordings of the name Alason include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include Allison, Alison, Alinson, Allinson, McAllister, MacAllister, Ellison and many more.

 Early Notables of the Alason family (pre 1700)